Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

 6. Colorful butterfly craft – Gorgeous easy-to-make paper craft for kids.
 Learn here

 Education and Learning Activities

-1. Learn math with blocks game – A simple blocks game can help to develop problem-solving skills in kids.
-They can learn to add and counting with blocks while adding the numbers on the two deck cards.
+1. Learn math with a blocks game – A simple blocks game can help to develop problem-solving skills in kids.
+They can learn to add and count with blocks while adding the numbers on the two-deck cards.

 3. Learn dividing with baking – Here we are trying to bake some alien cookies.
 Each ingredient needs to be divided based on the number of candy eyes, i.e. how many spoons of ingredients needed are divided by candy eyes.
 Example 1 candy eye = 2 spoons of ingredients.

 4. Animal tape rescue – This is a fun toddler activity.
 The idea is very simple, take a flat tray, some tiny animal toys, and tape.
 Stick the animals with the tape on the tray.
 The goal is to remove the tapes and rescue all the animals.
 Learn more.